-The ease of access to these interventions – including at-home delivery and low-cost also remove or minimize the treatment barriers of stigmatization (including stigmatization in the healthcare system and shaming from healthcare providers, as well as self-stigmatization, embarrassment, guilt, and self-denial), insurance coverage, lack of a formal diagnosis, and even lack of identifying BED within oneself.
-For example, an individual could elect to use yoga or acupuncture for movement, weight loss, or anxiety management, and receive additional benefits pertaining to BED, even if BED is undetected or diagnosed within the individual.
+The ease of access to these interventions – including at-home delivery and low cost also removes or minimizes the treatment barriers of stigmatization (including stigmatization in the healthcare system and shaming from healthcare providers, as well as self-stigmatization, embarrassment, guilt, and self-denial), insurance coverage, lack of a formal diagnosis, and even lack of identifying BED within oneself.
+For example, an individual could elect to use yoga or acupuncture for movement, weight stabilization, or anxiety management and receive additional benefits pertaining to BED, even if BED is undetected or diagnosed within the individual.

 In fact, a review on BED epidemiology noted that less than half of adults with BED are recognized within the healthcare system 16.
-These findings suggest a possibility that adults with BED may already be using – or have used – CIH interventions to manage BED symptoms outside of conventional healthcare systems, thus underscoring the need for current information on CIH use in general and in individuals with diagnosed- and undiagnosed BED.
+These findings suggest a possibility that adults with BED may already be using – or have used – CIH interventions to manage BED symptoms outside of conventional healthcare systems, thus underscoring the need for current information on CIH use in general and in individuals with diagnosed and undiagnosed BED.

-Overall, our findings highlight the importance of funding and resources to support research that can empirically test the use of different CIH interventions when used as a complement to- or integrated with – current standard BED treatments.
-The information we present here can be used to help identify CIH intervention candidates that can be used to target and treat specific aspects of BED pathology, both clinically, and in preliminary safety and feasibility studies.
+Our findings highlight the importance of funding and resources to support research that can empirically test the use of different CIH interventions when used as a complement to (or integrated with) current standard BED treatments.
+The information we present here can be used to help identify CIH intervention candidates that can be used to target and treat specific aspects of BED pathology, both clinically and in preliminary safety and feasibility studies.

 Conflict of Interest